11 Things to Improve Your Endurance When Running

 Almost like baseball players sometimes bat with two bats to increase strength, running on an incline can accomplish the same strength training for runners.
 When you run on an incline, your body has to work harder, so when you run on even ground, you can take off with ease.
 Running uphill also helps to build overall leg strength in your calves, hamstrings, and quads, which will improve your stamina.

 When you are training for endurance running, your body requires not just more calories, but the right types of nutrients to support the stress you are putting on your body.
 Also, it needs additional protein for the repair and recovery of your muscle fibers.
-Increase your intake of lean proteins, fresh fruits and vegetables, and dairy to keep yourself strong and ready to hit the ground!
+Increase your intake of protein including fresh fruits and vegetables to keep yourself strong and ready to hit the ground!

 As tempting as it is to wake up earlier to get your run in, if you aren’t getting the required seven hours of rest a night, you are probably working against your best efforts.
 Your body and mind both need time to repair and recover from the night before.
 And if you don’t give it the necessary time it needs, you are going to end up overtraining and risking injury.
 Sleep is an essential part of your endurance running and one that is often overlooked!